i-am-ivan/I-am-Ivan/README.md

 # I am **IVAN**
-### Backend Engineer | Application Security Engineer | DevSecOps Engineer
+### Solutions Architect | Software Security Engineer

-Seasoned professional with over 5 years of experience in backend development, application security, and DevSecOps.
-My work encompasses designing and developing secure software, conducting comprehensive security analyses, and implementing robust authentication, authorization, and encryption mechanisms.
-Adept at providing technical support, participating in code reviews, and staying abreast of the latest security threats and vulnerabilities.
+Dynamic software and cloud Solutions Architect with 7+ years of experience in software security engineering, cloud architecture, and DevSecOps.
+Expertise in designing secure, scalable systems using modern technologies and collaborating with cross-functional teams to ensure robust security in CI/CD processes.
+Committed to leveraging technology for innovative business solutions.

 ### **Key Skills:**
 - Application Security